rom-rb/rom-rb.org/source/learn/advanced/explicit-setup.html.md

 ### Registering Components

-ROM components need to be registered with the ROM environment in order to be used.
+ROM components need to be registered with the ROM configuration in order to be used.

 ```ruby
 configuration = ROM::Configuration.new(:memory, 'memory://test')